Vignesh16879/FCSapp/README.md

 ### Prerequisites

-List any software, tools, or dependencies that users need to have installed before they can run your project.
+List any software, tools, or dependencies that users need to install before running your project.

 ### Installation